psychemedia/finn-resources/src/mongan.md

 18. And the king of Leinster came to his house, and then Mongan departed.
 And the king asked: 'Where is Tibraide?'
 20 saith he. ' It was not Tibraide that was here,' said the woman,

 ' but Mongan, since you will hear it.'
-'Were you with Mongan, girl? ' said he. ' I was,' said she, ' for he has the greatest claim on me.'
+'Were you with Mongan, girl?' said he.
+'I was,' said she, 'for he has the greatest claim on me.'
 'Send for Tibraide,' said the king, 'for , . .^ we have chanced to kill his people.'
 And Tibraide was brought to them, 25 and Mongan went home and did not come again until the end of a quarter, and during that time he was in a wasting sickness.

 19. And Mac an Daimh came to him and said to him: 'Tis wearisome to me,' said he, ' to be without my wife through a clown like myself, since I have not made "friendship without 3° refusal" with the king of Leinster's attendant.'
 'Go thou for me,' said Mongan, 'to get news to R£ith Descirt of Bregia, where Dubh-Lacha of the White Hand is, for I am not myself